-Adjustments from the supplementary section of your tax return
+Adjustments that you show on the supplementary section of your tax return

-Did you receive a distribution during 2015-16 on which family trust distribution tax has been paid?
+Did you receive a distribution during 2016-17 on which family trust distribution tax has been paid?

-Yes Read question A4 in Individual tax return instructions supplement 2016.
+Yes Read question A5 in Individual tax return instructions supplement 2017.
 You may be entitled to an adjustment.